4 Quick and Easy Herbal Remedies from Spring Buds

-Here’s 4 quick and easy herbal remedies that you can harvest this spring to jump start your herbal medicine chest
+Here are 4 quick and easy herbal remedies that you can harvest this spring to jump start your herbal medicine chest.

 These plants are for making herbal simples.
 A simple is a single ingredient herbal remedy.
 You can combine them with other herbs and make compound remedies, but today we’ll just focus on the simple.

 4 Quick and Easy Herbal Remedies #1

 When a pine tree or another coniferous tree is wounded it oozes sap through the wound to seal the wound and heal the injury.
 The sap is antibacterial, and antibiotic and keeps bacteria out of the wound site.
 It does the same thing for humans and livestock.
 An old folk remedy is to smear wounds with melted and clarified pine pitch, cover and let it draw the poison out of the wound.